Mario: Other Super Mario games

-There have also been a variety of Super Mario games starring Mario that do not have standard typical 2D or 3D platforming.
-The Super Mario 3D series does have 3D gameplay, but the stages are linear and do not allow for open-world movement.
-The Super Mario Maker games are a series of game creation systems where the player can create their own 2D Super Mario levels and play ones created by others.
+A variety of Super Mario games star Mario that do not have typical 2D or 3D platforming.
+The Super Mario 3D series has 3D gameplay, but the stages are linear and do not allow open-world movement.
+Super Mario Maker is a series of game creation systems where the player can create their own 2D Super Mario levels and play each other's levels.
 Super Mario Run is a 2D platforming mobile game with other unnatural gameplay aspects.

 The main aspect of Super Mario 3D Land was bridging the aspects of 2D and 3D Super Mario games.
-One of the issues brought up was how Mario looked too small in comparison to the large terrain and the small, portable screen of the Nintendo 3DS, so the game's camera system needed to be fixed to one position in certain occasions.
-The game brought with it the "Tanooki tail" power-up, which was originally introduced in Super Mario Bros.
+One of the issues brought up was how Mario looked too small in comparison to the large terrain and the small, portable screen of the Nintendo 3DS, so the camera system needed to be fixed to one position in certain occasions.
+The game brought with it the "Tanooki Tail" power-up, which was originally introduced in Super Mario Bros.
 3, and its existence was teased by the developers to the fans prior to its official announcement.
-Concepts for Mario, which included a skater outfit and a power-up that would make Mario grow to a large size, were cut.
+Concepts for Mario, which included a skater outfit and a power-up that makes Mario grow large, were cut; the latter appeared in its sequel as the Mega Mushroom.

-Super Mario 3D World on the Wii U included the "Cat Mario" power-up, which was implemented to help newcomers play the game and add new gameplay features such as climbing up walls.
-Another power-up was the "Double Cherry", which was added accidentally; one of the developers added a second Mario into the game in error, and found it humorous when both Mario's were somehow controllable at the same time.
+Super Mario 3D World on the Wii U includes the "Cat Mario" power-up, which was implemented to help newcomers play the game and add new gameplay features such as climbing up walls.
+Another power-up is the "Double Cherry", which was added accidentally; one of the developers added a second Mario into the game in error, and found it humorous when both Marios were somehow controllable at the same time.
 In 2020, also as part of the Super Mario Bros.
-35th anniversary, Nintendo re-released Super Mario 3D World on the Nintendo Switch with the additional mode titled Bowser's Fury.
+35th anniversary, Nintendo re-released Super Mario 3D World on the Switch with a companion game, Bowser's Fury.

-The developers of Super Mario Run were mainly inspired by speedrunners during development, as they took note of how when they would try to beat a 2D Super Mario game as fast as possible they would never let go of the run button.
-With this, they made the core gameplay concept revolve around how Mario does not stop moving forward.

 Other Mario games

-While the most prominent use of Mario has been directed toward the Super Mario series, various spinoff series that split into numerous games covering various genres have also been released.
+Super Mario has the most prominent use of Mario, and he is in various spinoff series that split into numerous games covering various genres.
 This includes genres such as role-playing games (RPGs), puzzle games, sports games, and even educational games in the 1990s.